scriptotek/library-visualization/_episodes/01-introduction.md

 # Common goals of visualization
 Visualizations can be made for a wide range of purposes.
 It may reveal things that were not visible before, and can be used for exploratory data analysis.
 Potential goals are manyfold:

-*Analyzing data, often exploratory
+* **Analyzing data, often exploratory**
-“Graphing data needs to be iterative because we often do not know what to expect of the data; a graph can help discover unknown aspects of the data, and once the unknown is known, we frequently find ourselves formulating new questions about the data.”
-(Cleveland 1985, as cited in Spence, 2001)
+*“Graphing data needs to be iterative because we often do not know what to expect of the data; a graph can help discover unknown aspects of the data, and once the unknown is known, we frequently find ourselves formulating new questions about the data.”
+(Cleveland 1985, as cited in Spence, 2001)*
-* Disseminating results of analysis for instance in a news article or scholarly paper
+* **Disseminating results of analysis**, for instance in a news article or scholarly paper
-* Decision making
+* **Decision making**,
 taking actions based on evidence in the data
-* Conveying a message, for instance social issues
+* **Conveying a message**, for instance social issues

 While there are many other potential goals for visualization, we mainly focus on exploratory data analysis and dissemination in this lesson.